Aditya-Kalambe/Kennesaw-State-University-in-Georgia/README.md

 # Kennesaw-State-University-in-Georgia
-My prrojects related to Kennesaw State University in Georgia.
+My projects related to Kennesaw State University in Georgia.